 This Asian chicken salad is a delicious, healthy, and easy-to-make dish that is perfect for any occasion.
 It’s a light and colorful salad that will keep you full and satisfied!

 For more salad recipes, check out:

-If you’ve tried this healthy-ish feel good Asian Chicken Salad recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
-I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagramso I can repost on my stories!
+If you try this healthy-ish feel, good Asian Chicken Salad recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
+We would love to hear about your experience making it.
+And if you snapped some shots, share it on Instagram so we can repost on Stories!

 Asian Chicken Salad

 For the Salad

 - 1 red pepper julienned

 - In a large bowl, combine the Napa cabbage, red cabbage, shredded chicken, red peppers, carrots, green onions and cilantro.

 - In a small blender or food processor, blend together the ingredients for the dressing: rice vinegar, soy sauce, peanut butter, sesame seed oil, garlic and ginger.
 Taste and season with salt if needed.

 - Pour the dressing over the bowl of cabbage and vegetables, and toss to combine.
 Divide into four bowls and top with crunchy noodles, if desired.